mithunkumarc/revision/java/constructors.md

             this.age = 0; // int default vlaue is zero
           }

+#### parameterized constructor

+      constructor which accepts arguments is called parameterized construcotor

+      eg:
+      // name age are parameters
+      public Student(String name, int age) {
+		this.name = name;
+		this.age = age;
+	}

+#### when default constructor not provided by compiler

+      when user provides a parameterized constructor, compiler wont provide default constructor

 #### overloaded constructor

 ##### uses of overloaded constructor : 1. reuse